TartuNLP/epub-worker/README.md

-# Domain Detection Worker
+# Automatic Speech Recognition (ASR) Worker

-A component that automatically detects the domain of a given text which can be used to route translation request to the correct domain-specific machine translation model.

-TODO: domain detection model description & reference to training code.
+A component that automatically recognises speech from an audio file and transcribes it into text.

 ## Setup

-The worker can be used by running the prebuilt [docker image](ghcr.io/project-mtee/domain-detection-worker).
+The worker can be used by running the prebuilt [docker image](ghcr.io/project-mtee/asr-worker).
 The container is designed to run in a CPU environment.
-For a manual setup, please refer to the included Dockerfile and the Conda environment specification described in `config/environment.yml`.
+For a manual setup, please refer to the included Dockerfile and the pip packages specification described in `requirements.txt`.

 The worker depends on the following components:
 - [RabbitMQ message broker](https://www.rabbitmq.com/)